arenonesf/unity-quick-start/README.md

 # unity-quick-start
-A small package that allows you create a folder structure and package setup to quickly start creating any Unity Project
+A small package that allows you create a folder structure and quickly download packages from a gist to quickly start creating any Unity Project